25Ericcheong/node-fundamentals/README.md

 - `fs.rename()` can be used to rename a folder
 - `fs.rmdir()` can then be used to remove folders.
 If there are contents within folders, use `fs.rm()` instead.

+### Key Note about callback and promise based modules

+- Using `fs/promises` module instead of the default `fs` module can be used to avoid using callback-based API which can lead to callback hell as shown in the server.js script.

 # Useful Node Modules

 ## nodemon